Understanding and controlling microbial biofilm formation by surface engineering and novel biofilm inhibitors

 Surface provides description only.
 Full text is available to ProQuest subscribers.
 Ask your Librarian for assistance.

 Hou, Shuyu, "Understanding and controlling microbial biofilm formation by surface engineering and novel biofilm inhibitors" (2010).
 Biomedical and Chemical Engineering - Dissertations.
-Paper 58.
+58.